 8. gNB sends RRC message to UE.
 The RRC message includes the MIB/SIBs (with the list of SIB #s) if the hash verification has failed in the previous step 7.

-NOTE 3: UE may determine to change the cell if a MitM false base station is highly suspected based on the received MIB/SIBs from the gNB.
+NOTE 3: UE may determine to change the cell if a MitM false base station is highly suspected based on the received MIB/SIBs from the’gNB.

 Editor's Note: It is FFS how the MitM attack is addressed.